the Enid and R. Crosby Lecture

-But I have imposed upon myself strict rules: I am loth to stray beyond the frontiers of my daughterly knowledge; not for me is the luxury of imagined conversations or apocryphal jokes and anecdotes; nor will I allow myself to be lured into the tempting pastures of what-would-your-father-think-of-so-and-so, or such-and-such.
+But I have imposed upon myself strict rules: I am loth to stray beyond the frontiers of my daughterly knowledge; not for me is the luxury of imagined conversations or apocryphal jokes and anecdotes; nor will I allow myself to be lured into the tempting pastures of what-would-your father-think-of-so-and-so, or of such-and-such.
 And as in Parliament, I must plead “interest”: I look back on my parents through eyes of love and gratitude and admiration.
 But if the lenses of my vision, are adjusted to love — I hope I can say it is not blind love.

-But of course, my perception of my parents has changed with the passing of years: "When I was a child, I spake as a child, I understood as a child, I thought as a child…”
+“When I was a child, I spake as a child, I understood as a child, I thought as a child…”

 For me, clear, consecutive memories of my father begin with the opening of that decade, which in the chronology of Winston Churchill's life, has come to be called “The Wilderness Years.”
 In 1929 he had ceased to be Chancellor of the Exchequer with the defeat of Stanley Baldwin's government, and for the next ten years he was to be out of office, although fully involved in active political life.

-Chartwell was bought in 1922, in the week that I was born in London; and from the age of two until I was 17 I knew no other home: educated at a local school, I was indeed the “Chartwell child,” and, never confined to the nursery wing, participated fully in my parents' life there.
+Chartwell was bought in 1922, in the week that I was born in London; and from the age of two until I was seventeen I knew no other home: educated at a local school, I was indeed the “Chartwell child,” and, never confined to the nursery wing, participated fully in my parents' life there.

 Long before I was aware of my father's fame or that he was an important public personage, he was of course famous and important to me — as for a fleeting and felicitous time all parents are to their children.